Putin removes head of VEB state development bank as crisis bites

 The dismissal of Vladimir Dmitriev, if confirmed, is the latest evidence that fealty to Putin is not the get-out-of-jail card it used to be.
 He may have a reputation in the West for being a tough leader, but at home he is known for his reluctance to sack people he deems devoted to him, even if they mess up.

-Indications are growing however that his country's economic crisis - fuelled by low oil prices, a weak rouble and Western sanctions - is changing the Russian leader's calculus.
+Indications are growing however that his country's economic crisis - fueled by low oil prices, a weak rouble and Western sanctions - is changing the Russian leader's calculus.

 "Putin doesn't really like to fire people, even for big failures," one senior government official told Reuters.
 "But the crisis has changed this mindset - there is no money any more."